Outdated browser

 Biodiversity loss results in huge economic damage

 Biodiversity is declining rapidly worldwide.
 If we do not take action now, up to one million species could disappear.
-Many economic sectors depend directly or indirectly on the world's diversity of plants, animals and insects.
+Many economic sectors depend directly or indirectly on the world's diversity of plants, animals and ecosystems.
 This is why biodiversity loss leads to huge costs, of between €1.7 trillion and €3.9 trillion each year.
 It is therefore crucial for future generations that we do our utmost to conserve and restore biodiversity.

 Causes of biodiversity loss

-Investing in biodiversity
+Investing in and financing of biodiversity

 Roadmap for the protection of biodiversity

 The Working Group on Biodiversity of the Sustainable Finance Platform has developed a roadmap to help financial institutions counter biodiversity loss.
-It provides guidance for all financial institutions, from absolute beginners to the the very advanced.
+It provides guidance for all financial institutions, from absolute beginners to the very advanced.

 About the working group